webix-hub/docs/data/api/ui.baseview_container_config.md

 @short:
-	an html container (or its id) where the component needs initializing
+	an HTML container (or its id) where the component should be initialized

 @type: string,HTMLElement
 @example: